magento/merchdocs/src/system/system-menu.md

 ### Permissions

-Commerce uses [roles and permissions]({% link system/permissions.md %}) to create different levels of access for Admin users, which gives you the ability to grant permission on a “need to know” basis to people who work on your site.
+Adobe Commerce and Magento Open Source use [roles and permissions]({% link system/permissions.md %}) to create different levels of access for Admin users, which gives you the ability to grant permission on a “need to know” basis to people who work on your site.

 {:.ee-only}
 ### Action Log